TextMesh4D: Zero-shot Text-to-4D Mesh Generation: Experiments

-\paragraph{Comparison results.} As shown in Fig.~\ref{fig:compare}, our method significantly outperforms the baselines in terms of motion vividness, geometric preservation, and appearance consistency.
-The implicit representation of baselines, such as NeRF in 4D-fy and 3DGS in DreamGaussian4D, results in most of the generated motion manifesting as floating artifacts in the geometric field, making it visually challenging to interpret.
-Furthermore, since these baselines do not model global transformations, the generated motion is confined to local regions of the object, further limiting their performance.
-In contrast, our method leverages a mesh representation that incorporates both local deformation and global transformation, enabling successful spatial movement with only an input text.
-Additionally, the mesh representation allows our method to run efficiently on a 24GB GPU, achieving motion convergence within 1.5 hours.
-In comparison, 4D-fy requires an 80GB GPU and over 15 hours to complete, while DreamGaussian4D needs a 48GB GPU.
-The quantitative results presented in Table~\ref{tab:compare} further demonstrate our superiority.
-The user study indicates that users generally favor our method when directly comparing with the results obtained by the baselines, with the number indicating the percentage of participants choosing the corresponding method.
-More of our text-to-4D generation results are shown in Fig.~\ref{fig:more_res}.
-Please refer to the supplementary video for a better viewing experience.
+As shown in Figs.~\ref{fig:compare-overall} (overall comparison), \ref{fig:compare-geometry} (geometric preservation), and \ref{fig:compare-detail} (appearance and motion vividness), we provide a comprehensive comparison of 4D generation results.
+Our method significantly outperforms the baselines across all evaluation dimensions.
+The implicit representations used by the baselines, specifically NeRF in 4D-fy and 3D Gaussian Splatting (3DGS) in DreamGaussian4D, cause most of the generated motion to manifest as floating artifacts in the geometric space, making the results visually ambiguous and difficult to interpret.
+Moreover, because these methods do not model global transformations, the generated motion remains confined to local object regions, which further limits their expressive capability.
+In contrast, our method employs a mesh representation that integrates both local deformations and global transformations, enabling effective spatial movement solely conditioned on input text.